Last Updated on

 Additionally, this basic service will lack SEO (Search Engine Optimization) support.
 Your page is less likely to show up high in search results, and your traffic will suffer as a result.

 If you decide you want to upgrade to one of the premium plans to nix the ads, you will have to pay a subscription.
-The subscriptions plans will then vary in price depending on how much freedom you want.
+The subscription plans will then vary in price depending on how much freedom you want.

 Even with middle-of-the-road packages, though, you’ll still pay around $14/month.
 This works out to $168/year, plus domain renewal fees.
 Renewal fees may cost an additional $50/year or more, bringing your total to $218/year.